 Only eleven cities in the US have all five major cultural institutions represented and Louisville is one of those cities.
 They have the Kentucky Opera, Actors Theatre, The Louisville Ballet, Louisville Orchestra and the Speed Art Museum.
 They also have many parks and over 100 miles of bike and hiking paths for the nature loving couple.
 If you are a fan of architecture, you and your sweetheart will be amazed by the historic homes in Louisville.
 It is ranked 5th in the nation for historic preservation.

 With so many things to choose from, it is hard to suggest just one place to visit to enjoy the arts in Louisville.
-Some spots to check out for sure though include the Speed Museum, The Muhammad Ali Center, The Jim Bean Distillery, and the Louisville Slugger Museum.
+Some spots to check out for sure though include the Speed Museum, The Muhammad Ali Center, The Jim Beam Distillery, Kentucky Derby Museum and the Louisville Slugger Museum.
 I suggest though taking a stroll down Museum Row for the day and then a picnic by the waterfront.

 Beyond the many arts experiences, Louisville also has a fine zoo to visit for a stroll.